Frank Edgar OWEN #4196

 Owen was transferred to the 4th Field Company Engineers in August 1915 and rather than wait for his Company to be deployed he stowed away on a transport ship and landed at Anzac Cove on 28th August.
-For his efforts Owen was charged with conduct "to the prejudice of good order and disciple" and sentenced to 14 days field punishment no. 2 (confined to barracks) before being allowed to join his company, as a Sapper on 25 September.
+For his efforts Owen was charged with conduct "to the prejudice of good order and discipline" and sentenced to 14 days field punishment no. 2 (confined to barracks) before being allowed to join his company, as a Sapper on 25 September.

 Owen remained with his unit on Gallipoli until they were evacuated to Mudros, in December 1915, then to Alexandria where they were encamped at Tel-el-Kebir.
 Owen went AWOL shortly after, no doubt celebrating their return in Cairo, and was fined for being absent without permission for 4 days.

 In March troops were remustered for duty either with their existing battalions or newly formed ones.
 Now a Driver, Owen fell ill and was admitted to hospital with bronchitis and missed his opportunity to sail for France.

 Owen eventually embarked for France in October 1916 but again was hospitalised.
 Owen then injured his knee while on active service near Amiens in December 1916 and was evacuated to England for treatment.